uas-at-ucla/suas-2019/SETUP.md

    git checkout master
    git pull
    ```
+6. DO NOT delete your branch after a successful merge.
+The reason being is for convenience.
+It is easier for you to constantly merge the master branch into your own branch.
+See step 3.

 And that's all the commonly used git controls.
 There are other useful commands you can google if you ever run into special situations.
+If you are new or not well-familiar with git, you will grow use to it after consecutive use and it will become almost second nature to you.

 ## Compiling
 Install all of the packages that you will need.